Here are answers to a number of the common questions asked by our guests.

 Q: Is there a camping option for my family?

 A: Yes, Mid-Ohio Sports Car Course offers Family Camping, in front of the normal camp ground area.
 This area is ideal for those with children looking for a quieter stay during the race weekend.
-A weekend admission ticket is required along with a Family Camping Pass.
+A Family Camping Pass is required and everyone entering the campground must have a weekend admission ticket.

 Q: What hook-ups are available to campers?